Climate Journalist

 Andrea’s work has taken her to UN Climate and Biodiversity conferences around the world.
 Her specialty is climate change and children.
 She was recently included in a article of top Canadian journalists.

-Email Andrea about climate change assignments at andreakj.writes@gmail.com.
+Follow Andrea on Blue Sky or email her about climate change assignments at andreakj.writes@gmail.com.

 Below are some highlights from her work: